 The people on the rock are the ones who when they hear, accept the message with happiness.
-And these people do not have root.
-They trust for a while, and in a time of trouble, they stay away.
+And these do not have root, who trust for a while, and in a time of trouble, they stay away.

-The seed that fell into the thorns, these are the people who heard, and traveling under worries, wealth, and pleasures of life, they come together, are choked off, and did not bring it to the end.
+The seed that fell into the thorns, these are the people who heard, and traveling under worries, wealth, and pleasures of the life, they come together, are choked off, and do not bring it to the conclusion.

-But the seed in the good earth, these people are any who heard the message with a moral and good heart.
-They take hold and yield fruit with persistence.
+The seed in the nice soil, these people are any who heard the message with a moral and good heart.
+They hold steady and carry fruit with persistence.